reset/reset.github.com/guide-authoring-cookbooks.md

     depends "artifact", "~> 0.10.1"
     depends "tomcat", "~> 0.11.0"

-Run the Berkshelf install command to get the Tomcat cookbook and all of it's dependent cookbooks.
-NOTE: Don't forget the `--shims` flag!
-This will ensure that the cookbooks are available to our virtual machine.

-    $ bundle exec berks install --shims
-    Using myface (0.0.1) at path: '/Users/reset/code/myface'
-    Using artifact (0.10.2)
-    Installing tomcat (0.11.0) from site: 'http://cookbooks.opscode.com/api/v1/cookbooks'
-    Installing java (1.5.2) from site: 'http://cookbooks.opscode.com/api/v1/cookbooks'
-    Shims written to: '/Users/reset/code/myface/cookbooks'

 Next we will tell our default recipe to install Tomcat and configure it before deploying our application.
 Open the default recipe `myface/recipes/default.rb` for editing and add an `include_recipe` call before the resource definitions and save your work.
 You should have

     #